Three's Company

 Correction: If you're familiar with the show, the Ropers' front door and the roommates' front door upstairs are both on same side of the building separated by one flight of stairs.
 The inside of each apartment we see (as viewers) are from opposite sides.
 So when we see the Ropers' bathroom all the way right, we also see the roommates' bathroom all the way left.
 So in theory more or less, they ARE approximately on top of each other.

 Correction: Doreen is wearing a ring with a raised dark center stone - it glistens as she moves her hand.
-It looks like a regular ring that women wore on either hand, not a wedding band.
+It looks like a regular fashion statement ring that women wore/wear on either their right or left hand; nothing indicative of a "wedding band" at all.

 Super Grover